-The section is based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education.
-Amend or add to this as applicable to reflect your own approach.
+The section is based on 'Section 2: Concerns or allegations that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education 2023.

 This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 above.